chesterwizzle/Haikuverse/README.md

 *   **Firebase Storage Security & Access Model:**
     *   The Storage bucket is configured for **Uniform Bucket-Level Access**, disabling legacy, per-object Access Control Lists (ACLs) in favor of a modern, IAM-based security model.
 This is a critical prerequisite for supporting modern web security standards.
     *   **CORS Configuration:** A `cors.json` configuration is applied to the bucket, allowing `GET` requests from the application's web origins (`haiku-bot-advanced.web.app` and `localhost`).
 This is essential for the browser to load Storage assets (like images and audio) without being blocked by Cross-Origin policies enforced by the COEP/CORP headers required for Google Sign-In on the web.
+    *   **Web Security Policy (COEP/CORP):** The web app's security model is intentionally designed to support modern features like Google's GSI library by serving a `Cross-Origin-Embedder-Policy` (COEP) header.
+A deliberate architectural decision was made to set this policy to `credentialless` to proactively manage the known interaction between this security requirement and Firebase Storage's default behavior (which lacks a `CORP` header).
+This configuration is optimal for Haikuverse, as it securely instructs browsers to request the app's public audio and image assets without credentials, aligning perfectly with the application's public media model.
     *   **Access via Signed URLs:** Client-side access to non-public files (like user-generated audio) is granted exclusively through **secure, long-lived signed URLs**.
 These are generated on-demand by backend Cloud Functions (e.g., `generateHaikuAudio`) and stored in Firestore.
 This method allows the client to stream content efficiently and securely without requiring public read access on the objects themselves.
     *   **Security Rules:** While access is primarily managed by IAM and signed URLs, Storage Security Rules provide a final layer of defense-in-depth, restricting direct write/delete access to authenticated owners for their respective paths (e.g., `/profile_images/{uid}/`, `/haiku_audio/{uid}/`).